guiff/Music-genre-classification/README.md

-# Music genre classification
+# Music genre classifier

-### Feature extraction

-Extraction of time domain, frequency domain, and perceptual features  from a dataset of songs
+- Extraction of time domain, frequency domain, and perceptual features from a dataset of songs

-### Classifier implementation

-Use scikit-learn to train a genre classifier using the extracted feature from the training set
+- Use these extracted features to train a genre classifier with scikit-learn